shahyar/WikiFont/README.md

 </html>
 ````

 and so on.
-See `index.html` for full demo.
+See `index.html` for full list in demo.

 Credit